 The Zetema Project membership consists of a group of approximately 25 panelists representing a wide variety of political viewpoints and industry stakeholder groups.
-Members meet twice annually, with the first meeting held in January 2017.
+Members meet two to three times annually, with the first meetings held in January and September of 2017.
 Zetema panelist meetings are closed to the public.
 Press attend by invitation only.

 The January 2017 meeting explored the roles, records, and ramifications of government vs. private sector involvement in healthcare, as well as optimal functions going forward.
 Key issues discussed included: